ONykyf/X11Libre-SlackBuild/README.md

 ## Prebuilt XLibre Packages for Slackware-15.0

 Thanks to rc-05 it turned out that it is perfectly possible to build XLibre on a stable Slackware-15.0.
 He provided a CI script that rebuilds the packages for 64 bit each time this repository gets updated.
-Just go to Releases and get `XLibre-Slackware-15-x86_64-{relase date and time}-{commit sha reference}.tar.gz` archive with the latest release, unpack it in some directory, and run
+Just go to [Releases](https://github.com/ONykyf/X11Libre-SlackBuild/releases) and get `XLibre-Slackware-15-x86_64-{release date and time}-{commit sha reference}.tar.gz` archive with the latest release, unpack it in some directory, and run

 ```shell
 cat blacklist >> /etc/slackpkg/blacklist